-Staying motivated isn’t usually a problem for me, although I have experienced several episodes of depression during my life and at these times motivation became a big problem.
+Staying motivated isn’t usually a problem for me, although I have experienced several episodes of depression during my life and at these times motivation did become a big problem.

 WHEN GETTING OUT OF BED WAS A PROBLEM

-It was hard staying motivated enough even to get out of bed during this period and since getting up, washed and dressed took over an exhausting hour and a half – even with help.
-I didn’t feel like doing a whole lot and soon found myself facing an episode of depression – something which I have experienced at other times in my life.
+It was hard staying motivated enough even to get out of bed during this period.
+Getting up, washed and dressed took over an exhausting hour and a half – even with help.

-We can’t be motivated and inspired all the time so if you’re feeling unmotivated for whatever reason, I suggest you read this post on how to get motivated.
+Don’t give up we can’t be motivated and inspired all the time.
+Read this post here for more help on how to get motivated.

 P.S.
 I have just updated this post.
 It has been three years since I wrote it and despite working as hard as I can I am still on my feet and still writing.